Isolation of Microbial Products

 Extraction of the Product

-Once the microorganism has been cultivated, the product must be extracted from the cells.
-This can be done using a variety of techniques, including:
+Once the microorganism is cultivated, the product must be extracted from the cells.
+This can be done using various techniques, including:

 - Solvent extraction